-Net investment in capital assets decreased \$5.0 million from the prior year.
+Net investment in capital assets decreased \$5.0 million from the fiscal year 2017.
 This is due to the \$5.0 million decrease in capital assets mentioned above.
 The Commission repaid all of its loans at the end of fiscal year 2016.